whyaxee/Smorphi-wiki/Exercise-4.md

 This exercise is still currently under revision.
-We will update the latest version soon.
+We will update the latest version soon!
 ## Items needed:
 * An assembled Smorphi/ Smorphi
 * A computer